Iguana image found on the Internet.

 Along the route we stopped briefly to take pictures of a coati (a raccoon-sized animal) that was begging, successfully, for food from a willing tourist.

 On our way again, we encountered a section of the road in the right lane that had been undercut by erosion and was washed out.
 Only one small barrier marked the spot.
 I shudder to think what would have happened if our bus got too close to the edge.
 The drop off was steep and a long one, and no walls or barriers offered protection for poor drivers.
 Fortunately, our driver, Minor, was very cautious.
 We felt quite comfortable with him at the wheel.

 Some distance into our trip we heard a loud thumping sound.
 A fan belt had shredded.
-Fortunately, it was the belt that powers the air conditioning, and since we had climbed in altitude several thousand feet, the outside temperature made the AC unnecessary.
-The stop for "repairs" (actually, just cutting away the frayed belt) was no more than 10 minutes or so.
+Fortunately, it was the belt that powers the air conditioning, and since we had climbed in altitude several thousand feet, the outside temperature had cooled making the AC unnecessary.
+The stop for "repairs" (actually, just cutting away the frayed belt) took no more than 10 minutes or so.

 The sun had set by the time we arrived at the lodge.
 Too bad; a photo of the sunset right from the front door of our room would have been beautiful.
 Dinner (beef, rice, mixed vegetables, soup, and cake) was served at 7:00.
 We made preparations for the next day's activities, then headed to bed, though I did take time for some journal entries.